arokettu/bencode/docs/index.rst

     // You can control lists and dictionaries types with options
     $data = Bencode::decode(
         "...",
-        listType: Bencode\Collection::ARRAY,  // this is a default for both listType and dictType
+        listType: Bencode\Collection::Array,  // this is a default for both listType and dictType
-        dictType: Bencode\Collection::OBJECT, // convert to stdClass
+        dictType: Bencode\Collection::Object, // convert to stdClass
     );
     // advanced variants:
     $data = Bencode::decode(